Hyundai Reina 2020: Subcompact of the year contender (B-Segment)

 Follow us at Philkotse.com to find out how the Hyundai Reina stacks up against some tough competition for our Car of the Year Awards!

-The 2020 Hyundai Reina is a practical, reliable, and stylish subcompact sedan meant for first time drivers, young professionals, and small families.
-Its exterior is designed with contemporary details everyone will adore.
-Stepping inside, it offers a sensible cabin that promises comfort, convenience, and safety.
-In the Philippines, it is offered in four variants: the Hyundai Reina 1.4 GL MT, the Hyundai Reina 1.4 GL MT with Apple CarPlay/ Android Auto, the Hyundai Reina 1.4 GL AT, and the Hyundai Reina 1.4 GL AT with Apple CarPlay/ Android Auto.
-It comes in Blue Passion, Fiery Red, Glowing Silver, Oriental Brown, and Polar White.
+The Hyundai Reina is a practical, reliable, and stylish subcompact sedan meant for first-time drivers, young professionals, and small families.
+Designed and engineeres by multinational automaker Hyundai, Its exterior is designed with contemporary details everyone will adore.
+Stepping inside, the B-segment sedan offers a sensible cabin that promises comfort, convenience, and safety.
+In the Philippines, it is the Korean car brand's entry-level vehicle, sitting below the Hyundai Accent in the lineup.